 If this story is true, and it does seem to be, it would mean that Jefferson learned of the dish while he was in France as American Minister to France from 1784 to 1789.
-While there, James Hemming, his slave, trained as a chef and learned many of what would eventually become Amercian classics, from French fries and vanilla ice cream to macaroni and cheese.
-As such, the idea of French fries was known in the US long before the first world war and discredits the popular theory of how the French fries came to have that name.
+While there, James Hemming, his slave, trained as a chef and learned many of what would eventually become American classics, from French fries and vanilla ice cream to macaroni and cheese.
+As such, the idea of French fries was known in the US long before the First World War and discredits the popular theory of how French fries came to have that name.

 Still, French fries only became popular in the 1900s.
 Perhaps the general public was not enamored by the dish as their president was.
 It was first called ‘French fried potatoes’ before the name was shortened to ‘French frieds’ or ‘French fries.’

 During a brief period of history, French fries were also known by the name freedom fries in the United States.
 This only happened for a handful of years and it seems that most of the population was not on board with this idea since the name French fries was back in use quickly enough.